-CLICK HERE to watch the video.
+CLICK HERE to watch the YouTube video.

-Here is the specific question from a customer named Ron…
+Here is the specific question from a customer named Ron:

-You need to work on these three things: activation, endurance, and strength of your shoulder blade muscle.
+You need to work on these three things: activation, endurance, and the strength of your shoulder blade muscle.
 If you don’t, you increase the risk of injury in the muscles of the shoulder joint.
 Here are the three exercises that you can do.

 #1 – Set the Scapula

-Stand nice and upright.
-Bring the shoulder blades back and down, hold it for a couple of seconds.
+This is a basic exercise where you set the scapula and activate the muscles around the shoulder blades.
+Stand upright.
+Bring your shoulder blades back and pull down, holding this position for a couple of seconds.
 Relax and then repeat the movement.
-You are looking at tightening the muscles in the shoulder blades and back area.
+You are working toward tightening the muscles in the shoulder blades and back area.